 Emperor Penguin: If we talk about teamwork when it comes to exercising paternity, emperor penguins are the best example.
 According to Nat Geo, "the female lays a single egg that is initially incubated by the male, while she returns to the sea to feed herself; later the parents take turns feeding themselves at sea and taking care of their chicks in the colony".

 Clownfish: This species became known worldwide thanks to the success of Disney: Finding Nemo.
 The perseverance of Marlin and Dory's memory problems are unforgettable for all of us who have seen the film.
 However, even more interesting is that the clownfish is one of the few animals that can transform itself from male to female.
 According to Nat Geo, "if a dominant female dies, the dominant male will take his place, and the larger juvenile will assume the role of dominant male."
 For scientists it is still not clear how this transformation occurs.
 However, according to Gerald Allen, the greatest authority when talking about the clown fish, the change from male to female "is an excellent adaptation strategy to ensure the perpetuation of the species."
-Literally, when a clownfish transforms into a female, it assumes the role of mother.
+Literally, when a clownfish transforms IGNORE INTO a female, it assumes the role of mother.

 Big mouth fish: The males of this species are responsible for hatching the eggs that contain their descendants.
 Surprisingly, the males incubate their young buccally.
 According to Nat Geo, this process is called paternal mouth incubation.
 Furthermore, in accordance to the portal Vista al Mar, the male collects the eggs in his mouth when they have been fertilized and keeps them in this cavity until the young are born and must take care of themselves.
 When the fish are born, the father has a low body weight because it has not been able to feed itself during the incubation of its offspring, highlights the same portal.
 The species is located on the reefs of the Pacific and Atlantic Oceans.